 The dates & venue for the programme will be confirmed once all Expressions of Interests have been received.

-Last year’s programme was operated using a hybrid model of engaging remotely through the use of video conferencing and face to face sessions.
-It worked very well and we received very positive feedback from the managers.
+Last year’s programme was operated using a hybrid model of engaging remotely using video conferencing and face to face sessions.
+It worked very well, receiving very positive feedback from the managers.

 There has been an increase in the uptake of the MHL programme from 15 managers, at the outset of the programme in 2013, to 67 managers in 2020.
-2021 has seen the largest increase of participants to date, with the programme expanding to facilitate 5 cohorts of managers throughout Northern Ireland.
+2021 seen an increase of participants, with the programme expanding to facilitate 5 cohorts of managers.
+To date 127 managers have completed the My Home Life Leadership and Support Programme.
+In addition, 2022/2023 has seen a further increase with the commencement of 6 cohorts of managers throughout Northern Ireland.

 These managers are from a diverse range of care homes (urban, rural, residential, nursing), representing approximately 1 in 7 care homes in Northern Ireland.